shaolang/blog/content/posts/2019-11-22-genetic-algorithms-basics.md

    e.g., if genes 1, 3, and 5 from an individual (ID1) are to be mutated,
    uniform mutation will take genes from 1, 3, and 5 from the newly created individual and substitute them at genes 1, 3, and 5 of the mutated ID1;
-   it feels a little uniform crossover, except that the offspring will take genes from the randomly-created individual when `mutation_rate > rand`
+   it feels a little like uniform crossover, except that the offspring will take genes from the randomly-created individual when `mutation_rate > rand`